ericksm248/Project_Milliammeter_with_LinearRegression/README.md

 - Compare the measurements between the reference instrument and the value on the display in your circuit to verify the measurements.

+## Final Notes

+- The project was developed to read milliamps up to 1 amp.
+If you desire another range of measurement, adjust the amplifier and the shunt resistor.

+- Consider the power dissipation for the shunt resistor and use a resistor with adequate power dissipation capacity.

+- The project uses electronic components that are easily accessible in the market.

+- Remember that my data collection is unique to my circuit.
+You need to gather your own data collection and use it for programming the microcontroller.

+- For best performance, you can use electronic components with higher precision and features.

+- Consider that the current can vary in the shunt resistor if it starts to heat up.

 [![Texto alternativo](https://img.youtube.com/vi/xf6562S__Sg/maxresdefault.jpg)](https://www.youtube.com/watch?v=xf6562S__Sg)

 Watch the explanation and demonstration video on YouTube by clicking the image!